silverstripe/silverstripe-framework/docs/en/installation/mac-osx.md

 ## Installing SilverStripe

 ###Composer
-Composer (PHP's package manager) is the prefered way to install SilverStripe and ensure you get the correct set of files for your project.
+[Composer (a dependancy manager for PHP)](http://getcomposer.org) is the prefered way to install SilverStripe and ensure you get the correct set of files for your project.

-Composer uses your MAMP PHP executible to run and also requires Git (so it can automatically download the required files from GitHub).
+Composer uses your MAMP PHP executible to run and also requires [git](http://git-scm.com) (so it can automatically download the required files from GitHub).

 Process to install is as follows: